Yellow boxfish: Taxonomy

 The yellow boxfish was first formally described by Carl Linnaeus in the 10th edition of Systema Naturae published in 1758 with its type locality given as India.

 The classification of O. cubicum was at first debated.
 Carl Linnaeus used both the names O. cubicum and O. tuberculatum in order to describe the yellow boxfish.
 Because of the scarcity of comprehensive descriptions of the fish in Linnaeus' work, it was unclear if these two names were to classify different species.
 Albert Gunther was the first to resolve this debate, concluding that they were one species as it was difficult to distinguish the two.
 He placed O. cubicum as the valid species name and O. tuberculatum in synonymy.

 This species is the type species of the genus Ostracion, which the 5th edition of Fishes of the World classifies within the family Ostraciidae in the suborder Ostracioidea within the order Tetraodontiformes.
 The family Ostraciidae includes fish known for their boxy shape, like cowfishes and trunkfishes.

 Etymology

-The yellow boxfish is the type species of the genus Ostracion, this name means "little box" and is an allusion to the shape of the body of its type species, O. cubicum.
+The yellow boxfish is the type species of the genus Ostracion, this name means "little box" and is an allusion to the shape of the body of the species.
 The specific name, cubicum means "cubic" and is a reference to the box-like shape of this fish.